 Located in Oakville Ontario and run by Olga and Ninna who use recycled wool in all of their handmade recycled mittens.
 The reclaimed wool they use has a softer side to reduce itching.

-How do you make recycled mittens out of sweaters?
+How to make recycled mittens out of sweaters?

 There are so many options to choose from and you can see from these small collections I have shown you that there are so many people making and reusing things that would otherwise be discarded and you have to go to love that.
-And hey, need some cozy socks to pair with our mittens. check this out.
+And hey, need some cozy socks to pair with your mittens, we've got you!

 Help someone by sharing this article – sharing is caring 🙂 !